ML4SE2022/group1/README.md

 This repo provides the code for reproducing the experiments in [CodeBERT: A Pre-Trained Model for Programming and Natural Languages](https://arxiv.org/pdf/2002.08155.pdf).
 CodeBERT is a pre-trained model for programming language, which is a multi-programming-lingual model pre-trained on NL-PL pairs in 6 programming languages (Python, Java, JavaScript, PHP, Ruby, Go).

-# Set up
+# Local Set up

 First, you should clone this repository.
 Before installing libraries, we highly recommend to set up the requirements in a virtual environment of your own choice.

 In case you use mac or linux, the path we set using double backslash might not work.
 Please adjust to your own OS.

+In 'docker' branch, the paths are already adjusted for linux and macos.

 Paths are in
 1. UniXcoder/downstream-tasks/clone-detection/POJ-104/dataset/preprocess.py
 2. UniXcoder/downstream-tasks/clone-detection/POJ-104/preprocess.py